codewithkyle/craft-jitter/README.md

 ## Configuring Jitter

-Jitter can be configured by adding a `jitter.php` file to your projects `config/` directory.
+Jitter can be configured to use S3-compatible object storage solutions by adding a `jitter.php` file to your projects `config/` directory.

 ```php
 <?php